Skip to content

 Runtime portabilitySkill body and catalog contain zero runtime-specific commands; portability check on every release (PRD R-4)

-Authority-order coherencealign mode audits consistency; evolve mode propagates change in authority order
+Authority-hierarchy coherencealign mode audits consistency; evolve mode propagates change from the highest-authority artifact down

 Catalog completenessSeven-activity coverage; each type has template, prompt, meta, example

-Self-applicationdocs/helix/ is authored from HELIX templates; alignment skill runs catch dogfood drift (PRD R-6)
+Self-applicationdocs/helix/ is authored from HELIX templates; align workflow-mode runs catch dogfood drift (PRD R-6)

 Schema opennessConsumers add extension fields; unknown fields are preserved, not stripped